Olight i1R 2 EOS keychain flashlight review: 150 LUMENS

 The runtime test was done with the 50cm integrating sphere, including the Kenko Pro1D ND-16 filter and Extech SDL400 data logging Lux Meter.
 This graph shows the runtime for High.

 It would have been a smoother line if I didn't use the ND filter.
 But removing the ND filter too often can cause problems.
-Right now it has a snug fit, but each time I remove it, it would getting more and more loose.
+Right now, it has a snug fit, but each time I remove it, it would get looser and looser.
 This is a con with the current setup I'm using for ultra low output lights like this one.

 I measured this at 2 meters distance.

 Using the high mode only, I get:

 - Indoors (2m): 644 cd = 51meters / 167 ft throw

 This is a bit more than they claim at 40 meters.
 But they might have measured it at 5 meters or even 10 meters distance.

 Too weak to really do outdoor beamshots at the places I normally do beamshots.

 Disclaimer: This flashlight was bought with my own money.
 I have not been paid to review, nor have I been holding back on problems or defects.

 Get 10% off at Olightstore using our premium discount coupon!
 Exclusively for 1Lumen.com readers.